samucodesh/intro/docs/intro-to-oss/glossary.md

 ## Issue

-An issue is a problem or bug that needs to be addressed in the code.
-Issues can be created by anyone, and they're often used to keep track of bugs, feature requests, and other tasks that need to be done.
+An issue is a problem, bug, or task that needs to be addressed in the code.
+Issues can be created by anyone and are often used to keep track of bugs, feature requests, and other tasks that need to be done.

 ## Maintainer